Aboot-face/cross-cluster-synchronizer-operator/README.md

 ```

 This will sync the `test-configmap2` resource in the `test` namespace to the `cluster2` cluster from the `cluster1` cluster.
 It will also sync all ConfigMaps in the `test2` namespace.
-`namespaceHandling` is for if a namespace is not detected, how does the operator handle this.
+`namespaceHandling` deals with how absent namespaces are handled in the target clusters.
 The two valid options are `create` and `fail`.
 These are pretty self explanitory.

 Just keep in mind that **currently** the resources are only synced when the `SyncConfig` CR is applied to the cluster.

+#### Required Resource Key-value pairs
+`kind` is required.
+`name` is optional as it is used to specify a specific resource in a namespace. **If you are syncing the entire namespace, then ensure invidivual resource syncs are removed**.
+`namespace` is required if name is specified.

+If `kind` is specified and `name` and `namespace` are absent, then theoretically it should sync all resources of the `kind` (has not been tested).

 #### Cluster Authentication